Petropavl: Within the Russian Empire

 The area of the fortress was soon built up to the limit, and some rooms were built outside the walls of the fortress.
 So, later formed the Upper forstadt-on the mountain, and in the Foothills-the Lower forstadt.
 Forstadt is a settlement where the main role is played by the fortress and the military.
 In the Lower forstadt there is a Cossack village, a hospital, and a locksmith's shop.
 For security reasons, the suburb was surrounded by a fence.
 The entrance and exit were guarded by special guards.

 As well as other fortified points in Siberia, the fortress of SV.
 Petra was strengthened militarily: the garrison was increased, wooden walls and bastions were replaced with earthen ones.
 The barracks were rebuilt, and a "salt house" was built to receive representatives of Kokand.
-According to the instructions of the Senate, kolodniki exiled to Siberia for hard labor (up to 100-300) were used for the work.
+According to the instructions of the Senate, kolodniki exiled to Siberia for hard labor (up to 100–300) were used for the work.
 In 1772, the fortress had two suburbs: the upland part and the foothills.
 The merchant class grew, as the fortress became a major political and economic center of the priishimye region.

 Thanks to Abylai Khan, the fortress became a major point of exchange and transit trade, which influenced the economic development of the steppe.
 Trade routes from Russia and Central Asia converged here.

-Local Kazakhs borrowed from immigrants skills of mowing, tillage, fisheries, veterinary medicine, etc.
+Local Kazakhs borrowed mowing, tilling, fishing, veterinary medicine skills from immigrants.

-In 1782, in the fortress of St. In the presence of the Governor-General of the Ufa and Simbirsk governorates, I. V. Yakobi, the Sultan of the Middle Zhuz, Vali Khan, took the solemn oath of allegiance to the Russian government.He was officially confirmed as a Khan by the Russian Empire.
+In 1782, in the fortress of St. In the presence of the Governor-General of the Ufa and Simbirsk governorates, I. V. Yakobi, the Sultan of the Middle Zhuz, Vali Khan, took the solemn oath of allegiance to the Russian government.
+He was officially confirmed as a Khan by the Russian Empire.

 In 1807, the fortress was renamed the city of Petropavlovsk with the addition of Tobolsk province.
 On September 7, the first mayor of the fortress was appointed.
 Peter (retired major Levashov with a salary of 300 rubles).

 By a nominal decree of January 22, 1822 "on the division of the Siberian provinces into Western and Eastern administrations", Siberia was divided into Western (center — Tobolsk) and Eastern (center — Irkutsk).
 Petropavlovsk was classified as a medium-sized city and became a district city of the newly formed Omsk region, assigned to the Western main administration.

 In 1824, the Petropavlovsk district of the Omsk region was formed with the administrative center in Petropavlovsk, where offices were opened.
 In 1825, the city government was organized.
 In the same year, the first city budget was drawn up and the first city head was appointed, which was the merchant F. Zenkov.